 If Cammie disagrees with Fitting Flair, she can reiterate her allegations line by line and explain why each is a fact rather than a conclusion.

-To prove Fitting Flair is incorrect, Cammie must find support for her claim in the laws of her jurisdiction.
-When she does this, she’ll insert the law(s) into her opposition to the motion and argue it at the hearing.
+To prove Fitting Flair is incorrect, Cammie must support her claim using the laws of her jurisdiction.
+When she finds this support through legal research, she’ll insert the law(s) into her response to the motion and argue it at the hearing.

-No injuries or damages.
-Finally, fitting Flair can allege that Cammie claimed no injury or damages in the complaint.
-If the allegation is true, Cammie should amend her complaint.
-If the accusation is not true, Cammie might have to be clearer about her damages and still amend her complaint.
+Finally, Fitting Flair may assert that Cammie claimed no injury or damages in the complaint.
+If the assertion is true, Cammie should amend her complaint.
+If the assertion is not true, Cammie may need to clarify her damages and amend her complaint.

 This helped me tremendously today!
 I have a hearing tomorrow and this definitely helps me write up my argument.
 Thank you!!!